robseb/HPS2FPGAmapping/README.md

 			phandle = <0x3a>;
 		};
 	````
-* Note: All in ALTERA linux-socfpga included drivers are [here listed](https://github.com/altera-opensource/linux-socfpga/tree/14c741de93861749dfb60b4964028541f5c506ca/Documentation/devicetree/bindings)
+* **Note:** All in *ALTERA linux-socfpga* included drivers are [here documentated](https://github.com/altera-opensource/linux-socfpga/tree/14c741de93861749dfb60b4964028541f5c506ca/Documentation/devicetree/bindings)

-# 6. part:  Generating a bootable Linux image
+# 6. Part:  Generating a bootable Linux image

-At this point all requiered files are together.
+At this point all required files are together.
 Now a bootable image file with three different partitions embedded must be built.
 The *rsYocto*-Building can generate this system with a single command.
 Please follow [these instructions](https://github.com/robseb/rsyocto/blob/master/doc/guides/6_newFPGAconf.md) how to download
 and use the *rsYocto*-SD folder.